Johnny-liqiang/Technical-Coding-Questions/Top Liked code Questions.md

     SinglyListNode(int x) : val(x), next(NULL) {}
 };
 ```
 - Unlike an array, we don’t need to move all elements past the inserted element.
-Therefore, you can insert a new node into a linked list in O(1) time complexity
+Therefore, you can insert a new node into a linked list in O(1) time complexity.
+- It is easy to find out next using the reference field of cur.
+However, we have to traverse the linked list from the head node to find out prev which will take O(N) time on average, where N is the length of the linked list.
+So the time complexity of deleting a node will be O(N).
+- The space complexity is O(1) because we only need constant space to store our pointers.